 We also constructed data sets that consisted of picture, document, video and music files – as these are typically the types of files users need to recover.
 In order to track our success, we created separate data sets for each type of data loss to be tested.
 For the matter of testing, it was important that each set be designed to limit the amount of free space between the data set and the partition wall.

 We then set about recreating the specific types of data loss mentioned above.
 Making lost files to recover simply involved saving files to the partition before deleting them and emptying the Recycle Bin.
-Because our tests were designed to eliminate the amount free space in each partition, we are able to guarantee that our overwritten files were actually overwritten.
 In testing recovery rates for data lost to reformatting, we intentionally reformatted our test devices before scanning them.

 Each software package allows for raw data recovery, which means it scrapes every bit of available data from the drive during the initial scan.
 All of the brands we tested do have automated features that let you search for missing data by file type or other identifiers.
 We did test these automated features as part of our evaluation, but found them to be mostly unreliable across the board.
 For our final results, we tested each brand’s raw data recovery capabilities to get the best evaluation of their recovery rates.